Children missing from education: staff factsheet

 You could either use it as a basis for talking about the issue at a staff meeting, or send it round for staff to read themselves.
-Before you share it, make sure to edit the 'Our procedures' section to summarise your procedures for unauthorised absence and children missing from education - staff are expected to know these.
+You could also share your procedures for unauthorised absence, children absent from education and children missing education at the same time staff are expected to know these.

 If you want to have more of a discussion about the issue at a staff meeting, try using these questions: